larics/git-tutorial-code/README.md

 ## git-tutorial
-Toy shell for git tutorial purposes
+Toy shell for git tutorial purposes or not

 Fork this repository, and then clone it by running the following command: